Solorjackson/solorjackson/README.md

 ### Hi there 👋
-1. I am a junior at DBHS taking cumputer science foundations.
-I like to play basketball and lacrosse.
-I have an older brother and a younger sister.
+1. I am a junior at DBHS taking cumputer science foundations
+2. I like to play basketball and lacrosse
+3. I have an older brother and a younger sister.
 <!--
 **Solorjackson/solorjackson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.